Wellington, the capital of New Zealand, is a vibrant city with a population of about 215,000 residents.

 Why learn English in Wellington?

-If you want to study English in a vibrant, diverse and creative city, then Wellington could be the perfect place for you!
+Choose Wellington if you want to study English in a vibrant, creative city, known for its culture and cuisine.